Technologies for Working Remotely

 - Microsoft Office 365 : Word, Excel, and PowerPoint online, and storage in One Drive.
 Access and share from anywhere.
 Log in at office.com with <netid>@email.arizona.edu, your password, and NetID+.

-- Google G Suite for Education: Docs, Sheets, and Slides online, and storage files in Drive.
+- Google Workspace for Education Fundamentals: Docs, Sheets, and Slides online, and storage files in Drive.
 Access and share from anywhere.
 Log in at catmail.arizona.edu with <netid>@email.arizona.edu, your password, and NetID+.
 Faculty and staff must request a campus Google account to get access.

 - Box@UA: Online file storage with secure, managed access.
 From Box storage, open and work on Word, Excel, and PowerPoint documents collaboratively with online Office 365.
 Check with your local IT department for other specific requirements they might have about file storage on Box.